thomas-lg/git-bisect-demo/README.md

 ```
 This is made possible thanks to [sass-loader](https://github.com/webpack-contrib/sass-loader) and it's `includePaths` option.

-## Snippet
+## Snippets
-Because snippet can also be useful, here is how to set up VS Code with the one provided and to let you know where to add your own.
+Because snippets can also be useful, here is how to set up VS Code with the one provided and to let you know where to add your own.

 This section concerned VS Code